kubicix/Syllabus-Generator-with-C--and-MSSQL/README.md

 1. Clone this repository.
 2. Open the solution file in Visual Studio.
-3. Configure the MySQL database connection settings.
+3. Configure the MySQL database connection settings and don't forget to update the connection string with your database user credentials.
 4. Build and run the application.

 ## Usage 🚀